mth/yeti/doc/intro.rst

     > ev.what := "fubar"
     1:9: Non-mutable expression on the left of the assign operator :=

-The mutable fields can be assigned with ordinary assignement operator similarly to ordinary variables and array or hash references.
+The mutable fields can be assigned with ordinary assignment operator similarly to ordinary variables and array or hash references.
 Attempt to modify immutable field results in an error.